arham12k/arham12k/README.md

 I have completed relevant certifications in frontend development to further enhance my skills:

-- Certification in Responsive Web Design
 - Certification in JavaScript Fundamentals
 - Certification in React Development
+- Certification in Responsive Web Design

 # Goals

-My goal is to continue learning and growing as a frontend developer, exploring new technologies, and creating innovative web solutions that make a positive impact.
+My goal is to continue learning and growing as a fullstack developer, exploring new technologies, and creating innovative web solutions that make a positive impact.